LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/natural-language-understanding.md

 #### Step 2: Sign up and get the API keys

 Repeat this step twice to create *two* sets of IBM Watson or Google DialogFlow service credentials.
-When you [train](intent-manager-build-domains.html#train-a-3rd-party-nlu-domain) the intents in a domain for the first time in Intent Builder, you'll use the first set of credentials.
+When you [train](intent-manager-build-domains.html#train-a-3rd-party-nlu-domain) the intents in a domain for the first time in Intent Manager, you'll use the first set of credentials.
 Those credentials will then be active for the first model version that gets created. *Since only one set of credentials can be active at a time*, you'll need to use the second set of credentials the second time you train.
 And with each subsequent training, you'll need to alternate back and forth between the credentials.

 <img class="fancyimage" style="width:450px" src="img/ConvoBuilder/3rdpartyNLU_serviceCreds.png">